Tomb of Munmu of Silla: Underwater tomb

 The tomb of Munmu of Silla is located on the sea.
-To see the tomb, one must go to a rare and mysterious tomb built between small rocks in the middle of the sea.
-Although the tomb of Munmu of Silla looks like a small rocky island from a distance, it is located on the rock, and it is like a pond in the middle.
+Although it looks like a small rocky island from a distance, it is located on the rock, and it is like a pond in the middle.
 The rock is built at regular intervals like a pillar, and a large building looks like a turtle.
 Water flows in and out of the pond in all directions, as the waters that flow in and out of the lake slowly turn around and out to the west.
 It is believed that the Silla people artificially refined the royal tomb of Munmu of Silla.